opncell/opncell/README.md

 ## Uninstalling OPNcell.

-To uninstall the package, run "pkg remove os-cellular-devel" in the console.
+To uninstall the package, run "pkg remove os-cellular" in the console.

 ## Sponsors